Master's Degree Requirements

-With the approval of the major and minor academic programs, a student may elect to declare a formal minor in any program that offers a graduate degree.
+With the approval of the major and minor academic programs, a student may elect to declare a formal minor in programs that offer a graduate degree.
 The student should submit an approved Minor Declaration Form to The Graduate School.

 The minor must comprise at least nine credit hours beyond the major.
 All credits must be for courses listed (or cross-listed) in programs other than that of the major and cannot also be counted toward the major.
 A minor may consist of a set of related courses, some of which are listed by one program and some of which are listed by another.
 In most cases, the minor would not include courses from more than two programs.
 Only one program name will be listed as granting the minor, and the director of graduate studies in the minor program must agree to accept any courses from outside the minor program offerings.

 When a satisfactory minor has been planned and approved by both programs, a copy of the proposed minor course of study should be signed by the director of graduate studies in the major and minor programs and sent to The Graduate School to become a permanent part of the student's record.

 Language and research skill requirements differ for each academic program.
 Students must acquire competence in those foreign languages needed for research or teaching in their disciplines.
-At an early stage, a student should consult his or her academic program advisor concerning what foreign languages, if any, will be required.
+At an early stage, a student should consult the academic program advisor concerning what foreign languages, if any, will be required.

 Graduate students must satisfy the foreign language requirement from a list of acceptable languages other than English as approved by their academic program.

 Foreign Language Proficiency Assessments are offered as an alternative to special language courses offered on campus.
 For more information, see Foreign Language Proficiency Assessment.

 Each academic program determines at what point a student must fulfill language or research skill requirements, provided that all such requirements are satisfied before a student graduates.
 The student's director of graduate studies will need to certify on the Program Certification of Degree Requirements form that all such requirements have been met